 © Arinahabich08 | Dreamstime.com

 Since the 1970s, frozen yogurt—“froyo,” as it’s known—has been a popular alternative to traditional ice cream because it typically contains less fat and fewer calories.
-If you look closely at the nutritional content of some of the most loved brands, however, you’ll find that frozen yogurt can also be high in sugar and preservatives.
+If you look closely at the nutritional content of some of the most loved brands, however, you’ll find that frozen yogurt can be high in sugar and preservatives as well.
 So what’s the deal?
 Is frozen yogurt healthy?

 Let’s do a quick side-by-side comparison: A ½ cup of vanilla ice cream, according to the USDA, contains 207 calories, 3.5 grams of protein, 11 grams of fat, and 21.22 grams of sugar, while a ½ cup of vanilla yogurt contains 159 calories, 4 grams of protein, 5 grams of fat, and 24 grams of sugar.
 So, while choosing frozen yogurt does allows you to dodge some fat and calories, you’d also be adding more sugar to your diet.